openzipkin/zipkin-aws/build-bin/README.md

 The Docker image for zipkin-aws is a layer over zipkin, including only the [../module] and configuration settings.

-[docker-compose-zipkin-aws.xml] ensures AWS authentication works.
-It is not run on pull request, as the required secure variable is only available on master push.
+[docker-compose-zipkin-aws-unauthenticated.xml] ensures the server starts, but it doesn't test authentication.
+This is nice because it can run regardless of secure environment, helping ensure pull requests don't break the Docker build.

+Another compose file should be added later, and ensured only run when secure variables are available (master push).

 [//]: # (Below here should be standard for all projects)